What is Trajectory?

 - The path followed by the stone thrown in a river.

-Till now we have discussed that the parabolic path of the projectile as a function of time due to gravity is defined as Trajectory.
+So far, we know that the parabolic path of the projectile as a function of time due to gravity is defined as Trajectory.

 As trajectory possesses both horizontal and vertical positions hence, by the use of the trajectory formula, we can have the vertical position of the projectile with the other known values.